 “…it makes the depressing danceable.” - DIY

-Boisterous dance-punk trio Oh800 prepare to get your legs moving with the release of their debut album Character Building, out on 2nd November 2018 via Infinite Jest Records.
+Boisterous dance-punk trio Oh800 get your legs moving with the release of their debut album Character Building, out now via Infinite Jest Records.

 The album’s nine tracks are a whip-smart take on modern malaise that is at turns upbeat and funny, sensitive and odd.
 The band describe it as “a sardonic observation on self-doubt, crap jobs, lame excuses and being a bit of a space cadet”.
 Kicking off with title track Character Building, the album’s infectious dance-punk sensibilities are apparent from the offset.
 Filled with clunking cowbells, pulsating beats and bright, jangling guitars, frontman Eoin Rooney’s rages against the nonsense idea that people should work for free if they really want to get somewhere.
 Previous single Shoulda Known It has a similar disco-punk vibe, with spiky guitars cutting through the thick, smokey basement party-haze like its life depended on it.
 The marching, widescreen post punk of Melanin, I Want You Around and Weird Dial are caustic yet tongue-in-cheek tirades against modern life, while Mission to Mars and Palindrome showcase the band’s more reflective side.